ashishsharmaiit/Joystick_ROS_UDP/README.md

 5. Save both the sender files in the same folder in desktop.
 Open the sender html file in chrome.
 Open Inspect/Console to check the logs.

 6. Copy the receiver python file in your catkin workspace, and then catkin_make.
 Install the dependencies, if not already installed.
 You might need to install dependencies like aiortc.
 Run roscore in one terminal.
-Run the python file using python3 receivegamepadudp.py
+Run the python file using python3 receivegamepadudp.py in another terminal.